 - Committee member of IT Strategic Steering Group

 - Committee member of the Teaching and Learning Steering Group

 Senior Lecturer – Diploma and Graduate Diploma in IT.
 Auckland Institute of Study (AIS), St Helens, Auckland, NZ (2008-2009)

-I was also in charge of finding and supporting student on their industry projects.
-Teaching topic includes: Project Management, User Interface Design, Systems Analysis and Design and IT Project supervision.
+I was also in charge of finding and supporting students on their industry projects.
+Teaching topic includes Project Management, User Interface Design, Systems Analysis and Design and IT Project supervision.

 In 2008, I travelled to Tonga, with AIS Academic Director, to undertake the establishment of an educational partnership agreement with Tonga’s Ministry.
 The agreement included setting up a computer lab and setting the provisions to support the delivery of the Diploma in IT, level 5 Diploma in Tonga, which allowed students to staircase into the appropriate degree programme at AIS in Auckland.

 - Guest Lecturer, Ostbayerische Technische Hochschule, Regensburg Germany, UX/UI Mobile Course (2017)